ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 ```

 > [!NOTE]
-> If this encounters a timeout, try running the query again.
+> If this encounters a timeout, try executing the query again.

 Yes!
 Let's save this search for future reference: